lshpaner/model_metrics/docs/_sources/performance_assessment.rst.txt

         - If ``group_category`` is passed, separate PR curves are plotted for each unique group.
         - The legend will include group-specific Average Precision and class distribution (e.g., ``AP = 0.78, Count: 500, Pos: 120, Neg: 380``).

+    - **Average Precision vs. AUCPR:**
+        - By default, the legend shows **Average Precision (AP)**, which summarizes the PR curve with greater emphasis on the performance at higher precision levels.
+        - If the user passes ``legend_metric="aucpr"``, the legend will instead display **AUCPR** (Area Under the Precision-Recall Curve), which gives equal weight to all parts of the curve.

     - **Plot Modes:**
         - ``overlay=True`` overlays all models in one figure.
         - ``grid=True`` arranges individual PR plots in a subplot layout.